Arkansas Geography Degree Programs

 Faculty and Facilities

 The Geography Program has ten full-time faculty members who provide quality instruction and contribute to significant research in geosciences.
-The program emphasizes a blend of coursework and hands-on research, providing access to state-of-the-art teaching and research facilities, as well as opportunities for fieldwork.
+The program emphasizes a blend of coursework and hands-on research, providing access to state-of-the-art teaching and research facilities and opportunities for fieldwork.

 Curriculum and Writing Requirement